Prindeon/Prindeon/README.md

 ---

 Thanks for stopping by!
-If you want to collab, chat about code, or swap coffee tips, I’m always happy to connect. 🚀
+If you want to collab, I’m always happy to connect. 🚀